This page is referenced by:

 Title: Veduta del Palazzo Farnese Signature: Cavalier Piranesi F(ecit).

-Title: View of the Palazzo Farnese Signature: Made by the Knight Piranesi.
+Title: View of the Palazzo Farnese Signature: Made by Cavalier Piranesi.

 To see this image in the Vedute di Roma, volume 16 of Piranesi’s Opere, click here.